 One control that is poorly placed is the video shutter, located on the back of the camera body near the menu ring.
 This is too low down to end up being reached without moving the proper hand, so movies inevitably start and end with a shaky camera as you move your hands to retake hold of the grip.

 The EOS M5 shoots images with a 24.2-megapixel CMOS, APS-C sized image sensor.
 That puts this camera on a par resolution-wise with most modern mirrorless camera systems.
 It creates images with a maximum resolution of 6000 x 4000 pixels or 1080p video at up to 60 frames per second.
 The camera offers optical image stabilization, which is also becoming the norm for digital cameras in this class.

 The EOS M5 offers a good range of video features, capturing HD video at up to 60 fps.
-Image stabilization and autofocus are active while you’re shooting, so handheld video doesn’t look too jittery.
-There is definitely one big feature that’s missing from video: 4K.
+Image stabilization and autofocus are active while you’re shooting, so the handheld video doesn’t look too jittery.
+There is definitely one big feature that’s missing from the video: 4K.
 The EOS M5 can capture video at full-HD quality, but not the higher, 4K resolution that many other cameras today support, such as the $599 Panasonic Lumix LX100.

-As it did in still photos, the EOS M5 captured very attractive video in bright lighting conditions, with excellent detail; bright, clean color; and clean, natural motion.
+As it did in still photos, the EOS M5 captured very attractive video in bright lighting conditions, with excellent detail; bright, clean colour; and clean, natural motion.
 This was especially true with the full-HD/60 frames per second mode, which looked great when proven on a big-screen Television.
 We didn’t have any problems with rolling shutter, the odd effect in which straight objects become curved because of the way the video signal is captured.

 Autofocus & Speed